ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ### Cheeping and Following Authors

-When using Chirp, users primarily write cheeps or follow authors and like their cheeps.
+When using Chirp!, users primarily write cheeps or follow authors and like their cheeps.
 The upcoming user activity diagrams are centered around these actions.
 In both diagrams, we assume the user has already been through the [log-in or registration process](#login-register) to engage in these functionalities.

 #### Following an Author